-- a) All forms - b) All forms are provided or can be accessed by going to www.bayvotes.org and "click" on the "Division of Elections Florida Icon" then "click" on "Forms and Publications" - c) All forms are specific to the office.
+- a) All forms are provided or can be accessed by going to www.bayvotes.org and clicking on the "Division of Elections Florida" icon. - b) On left side of window, click on "Forms and Publications" - c) All forms are specific to the office.
 (See the "Table of Contents" for the location of the public office you are running for).

-C. Campaign Schedules
+K. Campaign Schedules